nosey-dewdrop/LetterInABottle/README.md

 - No Messaging System

 Actually, I am one of the most sociable people I know.
 I used to be a board member of nearly 20 clubs at Bilkent.
 Also, I do extracurricular activites nearly every day of the week.
 Yet, I cannot believe that I am the only person struggling with loneliness.
-I found out that, I was really idealistic about many things.
+I found out that, I am just realistic about many things.
 People think they have friends because they have someone messaging them.
+Yet they do not too.
+They think: "You have to be trusted by the people that you lie to.
+So that when they turn their backs on you, you'll get the chance to put the knife in."
+So instant communication is just an illusion.

 Actually, I don't use my phone when it is not necessary.
 I HATE messaging with someone I love, chit-chatting nonsense.
 I believe soul-to-soul connections.
-There are no barriers for real connections.
-Messaging is an illusion, it cannot be replaced with anything REAL.
+So, this is my program and there is no messaging.

 - Make a QR code to give all your letters when it is okay.